Sark: Sark Company Registry

 Sark has no public company registry, and no company law.
 In January 2017, a private organisation called the "Sark Company Registry" was set up.
 The project was initially opposed by the Guernsey Financial Services Commission, but that opposition ended with nothing, since no law could prohibit private registration of companies.
 None of managers of the private registry or any company registered by them was ever sanctioned.

 Education

 Sark generally follows the education system of England though this is not strictly adhered to.

 Sark has one school, the Sark School, which takes residents from the ages of 4 to 15.
-School is divided into 4 classes.
-Class 1 takes children from the ages of 4 to 7 (reception to year 2), class 2 caters for 7- to 9-year-olds (year 3 to year 4), class 3 has 9- to 14-year-olds (year 5 to year 9) and the older children attend class 4 (years 10 and 11).
+School is divided into four classes.
+Class 1 takes children from the ages of 4 to 7 (reception to year 2), class 2 caters to 7- to 9-year-olds (year 3 to year 4), class 3 has 9- to 14-year-olds (year 5 to year 9) and the older children attend class 4 (years 10 and 11).
 Pupils wishing to obtain a GCSE or A-level qualification often finish their education in Guernsey or in England.
 Since 2006, however, a limited number of GCSEs have been offered to pupils at Sark School.